Doctoral education at MEB

 The supervisor suggests two faculty members for a selection group that will help in the process.
 The Study Director should approve the selection group.
 Whenever possible the Study Director is one of the two faculty members.

 Potential candidate(s) is/are invited for a visit to meet the research group, an interview by skype or video conferences can also be organized.
 This visit is financed by the supervisor.
 During the visit, the candidates are interviewed and give an oral presentation and can be asked to perform additional tests used for evaluation (for instance to write a short report) by the selection group.
+If the candidate chosen is a person that already works at MEB this step is not needed.

 When a candidate has been chosen and approved by the selection group, the supervisor needs to hand in the following documents to the Education Officer: